coa989/laraddit/README.md

 ## About Laraddit

 Laraddit is a simple web app where users can upload images or definitions with an integrated admin dashboard.
-I made this project in the purpose of learning Laravel with the use of the framework's features like:
+I made this project for the purpose of learning Laravel with the use of the framework's features like:

 **Routing**
 - Routing to a Single Controller Method